-If you develop type 2 diabetes, and it's detected early and well-managed, you can continue to lead a healthy life.
+If you develop type 2 diabetes, and it is detected early and well-managed, you can continue to lead a healthy life.
 Type 2 diabetes is managed with a healthy lifestyle, regular health checks and medication (as needed).

 Type 2 diabetes can sometimes be difficult to detect.
-Many people don't know they have it, which is why regular checks for diabetes are essential.
+Many people do not know they have it, which is why regular checks for diabetes are recommended.